nextgraph-org/nextgraph-rs/ng-sdk-js/README.md

 ```

 `SERVER_DOMAIN` can be anything you want.
 If you run a web server with some content at `server.com`, then the NextGraph web app could be served at the subdomain `app.server.com` or `ng.server.com`.
 This is what you should enter in `SERVER_DOMAIN`.
-You also have to setup your reverse proxy (haproxy, nginx, etc...) to forward incoming TLS connections to ngd. ngd listens for TCP connections on localhost port 1440 by default.
+You also have to setup your reverse proxy (haproxy, nginx, etc...) to forward incoming TLS connections to ngd. ngd listens for TCP connections on localhost port 1440 as configured above.
 The header `X-Forwarded-For` must be set by your reverse proxy. ngd does not handle TLS.
 Your reverse proxy has to handle the TLS terminated connections, and forward a TCP connection to ngd.
 You can use ngd in your internal network (Docker, etc...) without exposing it to the internet.
 In this case, remove the `-d <SERVER_DOMAIN>` option.
 But the goal of ngd is to be a broker that connects to other brokers on the internet, so it should have a public interface configured at some point.

 In another terminal, same current working directory: